 Ashwagandha is one of the most well-known adaptogens out there.
 Your adrenals are the glands that release your stress hormones, among many others (more on that here).
 Ashwagandha has been shown to boost adrenal function and it can normalize cortisol levels, helping people with burnout as well as those experiencing chronic stress or anxiety.
 Many of its benefits are attributed to its concentration of withanolides, which have been shown to reduce inflammation and enhance the activity of natural killer cells, which are immune cells that help you fight off infections and cancer.
 It has also been shown to help improve thyroid function and reduce blood sugar levels, which tend to be issues for people with impaired adrenal function.

-Ashwagandha tends to be an herb that works behind the scenes to address adrenal fatigue and you may not feel a difference taking it right away.
+Ashwagandha tends to be an herb that works behind the scenes and you may not feel a difference taking it right away.
 I find it’s best used over a longer period of time along with adaptogens that help you cope with the immediate effects of stress.

 For energy and brain clarity